Inevitabby/notes/cs2600/markdown/02 - UNIX History.md

 **Birth**: Ken Thompson, a computer scientist at Bell Laboratories made the first version of UNIX because MULTICS wasn't fast enough to run his video game, *"Space Wars"*.
 - Chose "UNI" in opposition to "MULTI", highlighting the "do one thing well" philosophy.
-- 1969: Bell Labs researchers led by Thompson and Ritchie, including Rudd Canaday developed a hierarchical file system, the concepts of computer processes and device files, a cli, and some utility programs.
+- 1969: Bell Labs researchers led by Thompson and Ritchie, including Rudd Canaday developed a hierarchical file system, the concepts of computer processes and device files, a CLI, and some utility programs.
 - First Version of UNIX:
 	- Single-user, no networking, poor memory management, and/but,
 	- Efficient, compact, and fast.